|Chico, California, United States|

 (projects i'm following)

-Posted by Stephanie Ladwig-Cooper about 9 years ago
+Posted by Stephanie Ladwig-Cooper over 10 years ago

 My oldest son is living sponge for permaculture and all things sustainable.
 He has watched almost of all Geoff Lawton's and Bill Mollison's videos, read a fair amount of our permaculture books and has helped us with many permaculture workshops and events locally.
 He feels so close to permaculture when he talks about it with us he mentions 'Geoff and Bill' as if he knew them personally (we all wish!).